rust-lang/book/src/ch14-03-cargo-workspaces.md

 we need to be explicit about the dependency relationships between the crates.

 Next, let’s use the `add_one` function from the `add-one` crate in the `adder` crate.
-Open the *adder/src/main.rs* file and add an `use` line at the top to bring the new `add-one` library crate into scope.
+Open the *adder/src/main.rs* file and add a `use` line at the top to bring the new `add-one` library crate into scope.
 Then change the `main` function to call the `add_one` function, as in Listing 14-7.